worthingtonse/RAIDA-Language/README.md

 The root folder is Lib.
 Then there are other folders such as Util,System, etc.

-### Classes
+### Entities
-Classes.
-RAIDA language classes are know by their file names.
-Each class has its own file.
+Entites.
+RAIDA language classes are know by their file names and have an "Entites" extension.
+Each entity has its own file.
 ```
 programName.dm //the DM (Dungeon Master) main program that auto starts
-die.class //for normal classes
+die.entity //for normal classes
 die.abstract //abstract class
 die.enum //enumerator
 die.interface //Interface